gunnarrl/gunnarrl.github.io/essays/UI-Frameworks.md

 ## Final Thoughts

 Overall, my experience with Bootstrap 5 has been incredibly positive.
 Despite the time spent poring over documentation and figuring out the nuances of its classes, I’ve found that the framework greatly enhances my productivity and creativity.
-It’s a great tool for UI design, and when paired with technologies like React, it can power some truly dynamic and responsive applications.
+It’s a great tool for UI design, I am excited to pair it with technologies like React, to make some truly dynamic and responsive applications.

 For anyone considering diving into UI frameworks, my advice is to embrace the learning curve.
 The initial frustration is quickly replaced by the satisfaction of seeing your ideas come to life with efficiency and style.